bookofproofs/bookofproofs.github.io/_sources/history/19th-century/thomson.md

 * Despite the efforts of Babbage, Peacock and Herschel to introduce the new French mathematics into Cambridge, the style of the Mathematical Tripos taken by Thomson still left much to be desired.
 * Thomson took the final part of the Mathematical Tripos examinations in 1845.
 * Also in 1845 Thomson read George Green's work which was to have a major influence on the direction of his research.
-* His interest in the French approach, and advice from his father, meant that after taking his degree Thomson went to Paris.
 * Perhaps the most profitable discussions that Thomson had in Paris were with Liouville.
 * It was at Liouville's request that Thomson began to try to bring together the ideas of Faraday, Coulomb and Poisson on electrical theory.
 * Thomson was led to study the whole methodology of a physical science, distinguishing 'physical' parts of a theory from 'mathematical' parts.
-* Thomson's father used his influence in the University to help his son become the leading candidate for the post.
 * Thomson returned from Paris to Glasgow and, in 1846, was unanimously elected professor of natural philosophy at the University.
 * In 1847-49 he collaborated with Stokes on hydrodynamical studies, which Thomson applied to electrical and atomic theory.
-* Many of these letters have survived, for example copies of 407 letters from Thomson to Stokes and 249 letters from Stokes to Thomson have been published.
 * The thermodynamical studies of Thomson led him to propose an absolute scale of temperature in 1848.
 * It derives its name from the title, Baron Kelvin of Largs, that Thomson received from the British government in 1892, and named after Thomson because of his proposal in this 1848 paper.
 * Thomson published between 1849 and 1852 three influential papers on the theory of heat.